JonHimself/Cryptid-MVP/README.md

 # Cryptid

 ## What is Cryptid?
   - Cryptid is a cryptocurrency tracker.
-User's will be able to get information on the most popular coins, crypto exchanges, historical data, as well as news in the crypto world.
+Users will be able to get information on the most popular coins, crypto exchanges, historical data, as well as news in the crypto world.

 ## MVP Features:
   - Landing Page :